pooriajr/pooriajr/src/_posts/2023-07-29-from-art-school-dropout-to-12k-month-world-traveler.md

 It was demoralizing.
 What if my years of carefree adventure really had made me unemployable?

-After 3 months of rejections, I was in Discord complaining to a guy I'd just met called LB.
-He gave me a tip:
+After 3 months of rejections, I was in Discord whining about my latest failed interview to a guy I'd just met called LB

+>
-LB: My sense is that you should reach out to TT and see if they're hiring
+> LB: My sense is that you should reach out to TT and see if they're hiring
+>

-Me: Thanks for the tip!
+> Me: Thanks for the tip!
 But it looks like they want someone very senior, 10 years of experience.
 I have 5 😕
+>

-LB: Again, I'd ping them.
+> LB: Again, I'd ping them.
 You miss every shot you don't take.

-Little did I know at the time, LB's little push would change my life.
+I didn't realize at the time that LB's little push would change my life.

 ## Getting my dream job